-1x Wash Buffer: If crystals have formed in the concentrate, warm to room temperature and mix it gently until crystals have completely dissolved.
-Prepare 750 ml of Working Wash Buffer by diluting the supplied 30 ml of 25x Wash Buffer Concentrate with 720 ml of deionized or distilled water.
+Wash Buffer Working Solution Preparation: Prepare 750 ml of Working Wash Buffer Solution by diluting 30ml of the 25X Wash Buffer Concentrate with 720 ml of distilled or deionized water.
 Wash Buffer can be stored at 4°C once prepared.